aether-machine/WAV-Serve-Plugin/README.md

 following the directory structure established by WordPress, e.g. "year/month/filename.wav" , you don't need the earlier address.

+Put the serve-wav.php file in a folder in your plugins directory.

-This version still has a bunch of debugging.
+This version still has extensive debugging functionality that is probably redundant.
 It generates an alphanumeric token on plugin install, a couple times we found that we needed to generate a new one because the generated token used a character that wasn't recognised by the "read" script.